alevere/openc2-python-slpf-iptables/README.md

 ```

 ## Comments
-Presently, this code only blocks the source IP given a properly formatted request via POST
+Presently, this code only allows/blocks the source IP given a properly formatted request via POST and responds to some query commands.
 One should perform input/output sanitization, esp. when working with untrusted input
 I do not recommend using this in production or on a server exposed to the Internet